 And what have the Palestinians gained from all this support?
 Recently, Israel has announced its intention to formally annex areas of the West Bank.
 The UN is calling the planned annexation illegal, but that will make no difference.

-The Turks, Iranians and Arabs will climb over each other in an effort to take the lead in calling on the Palestinians to fight back and offer financial and materiel assistance, resulting in even more death and disaster.
+The Turks, Iranians, and Arabs will climb over each other in an effort to take the lead in calling on the Palestinians to fight back and offer financial and material assistance, resulting in even more death and disaster.

-That is what I mean by no “constructive” help from the Iranians, Arabs and Turks.
-None of these neighborly solidarity efforts has done anything to help actual Palestinians improve their long-term prospects, and if this sort if “help” continues, there will be no one left to occupy a viable Palestinian state in the event one were actually created.
+That is what I mean by no “constructive” help from the Iranians, Arabs, and Turks.
+None of these neighborly solidarity efforts has done anything to help actual Palestinians improve their long-term prospects, and if this sort of “help” continues, there will be no one left to occupy a viable Palestinian state in the event one was actually created.

 The West (particularly the United States) needs to act upon those legal arguments or principles.
 Israel, as you rightly pointed out, has not been willing to follow the political order.
 I am thankful that Ban Ki-moon has recently told the West that the Palestinians have been waiting for some radical change for over fifty years.